okwy00100/my-mancala/src/main/java/com/okwy/mymancala/info/Implementation.md

 # My Mancala App implemenation
-This documentation is to keep track of major implementation decisions
+This documentation is to keep track of major decisions taken during implementation

 ## Frameworks and technologies
 The decisions for the frameworks and technologies to be considered during development are outlined below: